Courts Cannot Enforce Informal Agreements

 Confused about the importance of a custody order for unmarried parents and how to get a custody order?
 First, when an unmarried couple has a child together, the parties will need to establish paternity even if the couple are living together and the father’s name is on the birth certificate.
 In many states, including California, the court presumes the husband of a married couple is the father.
 On the other hand, however, there is no presumption for unmarried couples.
 Until a court establishes paternity, neither mother nor father can get enforceable custodial rights of a child.

 Remember, a custody arrangement that has not been approved by a judge is not enforceable.
 For example, without an agreement, a mother could move away with the child over a father’s objections and deny him visitation.
 On the other hand, a father could pick up the child from daycare and refuse to return the child to the mother.
-If neither mother nor father have a court order that defines custody and visitation, police cannot help or involve themselves if the couple unexpectedly has a dispute.
+If neither mother nor father has a court order that defines custody and visitation, police cannot help or involve themselves if the couple unexpectedly has a dispute.

 Unmarried Parents Must Establish Paternity Through Court